KevinyWu/notes/README.md

 ### Syncing

 Open a terminal and go to `notes`.
 Your `personal-notes` should be a subdirectory.
-Running `sync.sh` will sync both repos to GitHub.
+Running `./sync.sh` will sync both repos to GitHub.

-**Important**: run sync.sh *before* and *after* each note-taking session, especially if you are syncing across multiple devices.
+**Important**: run `./sync.sh` *before* and *after* each note-taking session, especially if you are syncing across multiple devices.

 ### Adding Papers

 I use Zotero Connect to download papers onto Zotero.
 Zotero is good for marking up PDFs.

-If you set up citations in Obsidian from Zotero correctly, you can go to the command palette and select "Citations: Open literature note" and select the paper.
+If you set up citations in Obsidian from Zotero correctly, you can go to the command palette and select *Citations: Open literature note* and select the paper.
 This generates a nice template to fill out.

 ### Other Notes